National Development Programs

 Germany: Federal development model

-In Germany, the German Olympic Sports Confederation (DOSB) together with the German Cycling Federation (BDR) and the federal states carries responsibility for development.
+In Germany, the German Olympic Sports Confederation (DOSB) together with the German Cycling Federation (Federation cycling support) and the federal states carries responsibility for development.
 The system is based on federal training centers – specialized training facilities for different disciplines and age groups.

 Key features: